-Diane is a member of the West Moberly First Nations.
-She is of Dunne-za, Cree, and Saulteau descent.
+Diane is of Dunne-za, Cree, and Saulteau descent, and as a member of the West Moberly First Nations Diane has had the privilege of serving her community as Council member for several years.
 Diane received her basic education in Chetwynd, British Columbia, with further training and experience in accounting and office administration.
 Additional training that Diane has received, includes, negotiations, mediation, and strategic planning.
 Diane’s education and training continues through contemporary education, experience and support from traditional and cultural relationships within the Treaty 8 Territory, through guidance from T8 Elders and inspiration from T8 Youth.

 Marlene is a member of the Bigstone Cree Nation located in Alberta Treaty 8 Territory.
 Born and raised in Fort St. John, Marlene attended classes where she achieved her Office Administration Certificate and a Business Management Diploma.